The Risk of Static Policy Documents in Modern HR

 Access should be revoked immediately upon termination to protect intellectual property and sensitive data.
 However, retain the acknowledgment records for the duration required by labor laws, as these may be needed for future legal disputes or audits.

 Transform your HR governance by replacing static files with a living digital employee handbook.
-Your team can reduce compliance risk and improve employee experience instantly.
-Sign up for Treegarden today to centralize your policy management and automate acknowledgments.
+Your team can reduce compliance risk and improve the employee experience.
+Book a demo of Treegarden to see how to centralize your policy management and automate acknowledgments.